 Why it Matters for Public Health

-Beginning in 2017 youth consumption for electronic cigarettes significantly increased – driven in part by Juul’s marketing of flavored e-liquid pods, delivered through Juul devices which were much more portable and concealable than other ESD, and Juul’s use of social media platforms popular with youth and young people to market its products.
-By mid-2019 Juul was defendant in ten lawsuits in five Circuits, with plaintiffs ranging from individuals to school districts who argued 1) JUUL had intentionally marketed its JUUL products to attract minors, 2) that JUUL’s marketing misrepresented or omitted information that JUUL products were more potent and addictive than tobacco cigarettes, 3) that JUUL products were defective and unreasonably dangerous because they were so attractive to minors, and 4) that JUUL had promoted nicotine addiction.
+Beginning in 2017, youth consumption of e-cigarettes significantly increased, driven in part by Juul’s marketing of flavored e-liquid pods, delivered through the company’s devices.
+Juul’s devices were more portable and concealable than other e-cigarettes, and the company heavily used social media platforms to market its products.
+By mid-2019, Juul was a defendant in ten lawsuits in five circuits, with plaintiffs ranging from individuals to school districts that argued that 1) Juul had intentionally marketed its products to attract minors, 2) Juul’s marketing misrepresented or omitted information that its products were more potent and addictive than tobacco cigarettes, 3) its products were defective and unreasonably dangerous because they were so attractive to minors, and 4) Juul had promoted nicotine addiction.